xNinjaKittyx/KoyomiBot/README.md

 - Minimal Setup.
 Should be pretty straightforward to setup.
 - No annoying PMs on-join or anything of the sort (plenty of other bots available)
 - Just a fun bot to interact with.
+- Some Useful integrations with other self-hosted programs.

 ## Hosting it yourself

-I cannot guarantee any support if you decide to host it yourself.
+I cannot provide any support if you decide to host it yourself.
 Use at your own risk.

 You'll need to first setup docker and docker-compose.